Access Money Habitudes Online:

 We’ll use the “Money Habitudes” cards as a starting point for thinking about our money and how we can become more comfortable with managing it.

+Encouraging registration by January 19 is recommended as this class is filling up.
 On Saturday, January 28 from 11:00 to 1:30, the workshop, “Finding Your Money Power Payment” will be offered.
 This workshop will focus on tips for finding more money in your budget to save for your goals and reduce debt.

-Additional information at the Women, Work and Community notes:
+Additional information at the Women, Work, and Community notes:

 Resolutions are frequently not enough to help us improve our money management behaviors.
 Sometimes, our money habits and attitudes — our “Habitudes” — get in the way.
 During this fun and enlightening workshop we will use Money Habitudes cards developed by Syble Solomon to help you understand your money behaviors and develop some new ways of thinking and managing your money.
 We will create a safe and non-threatening workshop environment.